-- Goal: - To inspect and verify that you can run the third mat_mul OpenCL kernel - Procedure: - Take the provided C mat_mul.c.00 host program. - Take the mat_mul.cl.00 kernel from SKEL directory. - Insert the correct calls, compile and link. - Run on NVIDIA and Intel plaform. - Expected output: - A message verifying that the mat_mul completed successfully
+To inspect and verify that you can run the third mat_mul OpenCL kernel

+- Take the provided C mat_mul.c.00 host program from SOURCES dir and rename it mat_mul.c. - Take the mat_mul.cl.00 kernel from SKEL directory. - Insert the correct calls, compile and link. - Run on NVIDIA and Intel plaform.